 To prove his theory, the doctor orchestrated “filth parties” where he, along with his wife and assistants, injected themselves with blood, ingested scabs, bodily fluids, and feces of patients.
 No one developed pellagra.
 He also did decisive experiments with Mississippi prison inmates, who volunteered in exchange for a full pardon.
 The doctor fed the inmates a poor diet and within a few months, many of them developed the disease.
 He then added fresh vegetables, meats, and milk to their diet and reversed all of the signs and symptoms of pellagra.

 The 20th century brought significant changes to the state hospital.
 The superintendent realized the need for community health clinics.
 He pushed for programs to educate the public about mental illness, including its causes and methods of care.
 The first permanent outpatient clinic in Columbia opened in 1923.
 The success of the clinic inspired the opening of travel clinics throughout South Carolina.

 During the 1950s, the discovery of phenothiazine controlled many of the symptoms of mental illness, allowing the wards to be unlocked and patients to roam more freely.
 The introduction of Medicaid and other social welfare programs in the 1960s helped spur a large-scale relocation of patients to community-based mental health centers.
 In 1964, the Department of Mental Health was created as an independent agency to assist South Carolina with research, mental health education, professional training, along with other community services.

-By the end of the 1970s, patient’s rights became a key role in the in the renewed emphasis on caring for the mentally ill.
+By the end of the 1970s, patient’s rights became a key role in the renewed emphasis on caring for the mentally ill.
 In 1985, a U.S. Department of Justice report noted that conditions at the asylum were “flagrantly unconstitutional.”
 The Justice Department entered into a four-year decree to provide increased funding for all patients at the state-operated hospital.
-Slowly, wards were being closed by the 1990s.
+By the 1990s, wards were slowly being closed.
 Soon, entire floors were abandoned, as patients were discharged to group homes or local care facilities.